 Compost Bucket Program

 In honor of International Compost Awareness Week, The Foodbank will be launching a Compost Bucket Pilot Program!
 For $60 a year (only $5/month), you will receive a five-gallon bucket with a sealable lid for your discarded food scraps.
-If you are interested in signing up for this program, please fill out this interest form.
-We are only able to accept 30 applicants for our initial pilot program.
-If the program reaches capacity, we will add you to our waitlist, and you will be notified when more spaces become available.
+Join The Foodbank’s Compost Bucket Program to minimize your waste and help us grow chemical-free veggies!
+For $60 a year (only $5/month), you will receive a five-gallon bucket with a sealable lid for your discarded food scraps.
+Click here to learn more and sign-up.